ucsb-csw8/w23k/about.md

 Any such requests need to be arranged with the DSP (see their contact information [below](#disabled-students-program-dsp)).

 ### Athletic / University-approved Accommodations
-As soon as possible, submit your documented accommodation and attach the documentation (e.g., a signed letter from the coach with the tournament dates _with your name on it_) via the request for an extension form linked [below](#request-for-accommodations).
+As soon as possible, submit your documented accommodation and attach the documentation (e.g., for varsity sports-related absences submit a signed letter from the coach with the tournament dates _with your name on it_) via the request for an extension form linked [below](#request-for-accommodations).
 You will be required to submit this form separately for all weeks in which you will need the accommodation.

 ### Deadline extension for zyBook activities
-During the term, you can request **two 1-day extensions** for the weekly deadline of the **zyBook activities** (we can offer extension only for the zyBooks activities, not the quizzes, reflections, etc.).
-Do not contact us via the forum or the email, just [submit this form to request an extension](https://forms.gle/QQkXMfKswjDbCEi49) and select whether the extension is for the PAs, CAs, and/or LAs.
+During the term, you can request **one extension** for a particular weeks activities.
+Do not contact us via the Piazza forum or via email.
+Instead, just [submit this form to request an extension]({{ site.exceptions_form }}) and select whether the extension is for the PAs, CAs, and/or LAs.
 * You need to submit this form **within 24 hours** of the respective deadline.
 * We will not accept retroactive extension requests for previous weeks.
 * The deadline extensions **do not** apply to the **final project**.